 Have you heard of Clayton Christensen’s book, the innovators dilemma?
 It’s a fantastic book for all entrepreneurs and I think it’s a book you need on your bookshelf.
-And today’s episode, I dive into why I think it’s a must have.
+On today’s episode, I dive into why I think it’s a must have.
 So let’s jump in.

-Dr. Melissa Smith 0:38
+Dr. Melissa Smith 0:14

 Hi, I’m Dr. Melissa Smith.
-Welcome to the pursue what matters podcast where we focus on what it takes to thrive in love and work.
+Welcome to the Pursue What Matters podcast where we focus on what it takes to thrive in love and work.
 Hey there, I’m back with another great book review.
 Today I am talking about one of those seminal business and leadership books that should absolutely be on your bookshelf.
 But more than just being on your bookshelf, this should actually be a book that you read and review and use.
 It has some really valuable insights that cut across different industries.
 So it’s really such a good one.
 Innovation is the key differentiator among businesses.
 And of course, a common refrain is innovate or die.
 If a business is not innovating, growing and creating, it is dying.
 It’s as simple as that.
 So let’s think about Apple.
 No other company has innovated like apple, they have changed the way we access media, the way we communicate how we spend our time, it is not a stretch to say that Apple has changed the way we live.
 And a survey done in 2017, the CNBC all America economic survey reported that 64% of Americans 64% own at least one Apple product, but the average us household owns an average of 2.6.
 If I think about my own household, we own much more than 2.6 Apple products.
 So 2.6 I just think like 2.6, that’s like I have more than 2.6 Apple products on my body.
 So think about my Apple Watch.
 I think about my apple air pods, I think about my Apple phone.
 And then of course my apple laptop on my on my lap.
 So right there, I’m I’m over the average, just like on my person.
 So if I think about my household, gosh, we totally get into the double digits, like very quickly.
 So in January of this year, Apple hit a milestone of 1.4 billion, that’s billion with a B active devices worldwide.
 And of that 1.4 billion 900 million of those devices are iPhones.
 So pretty, pretty popular product.
 Apple is just shy of 50 years old as a company, and yet they set new all time records have 19% growth in revenue year over year.
 So think about that.
 19% growth in revenue year over year, those are pretty good numbers.

 Dr. Melissa Smith 3:12

 So in the end, Apple announced on Monday, June 3, that they are discontinuing iTunes altogether and there We’ll be a new interface on iPhones and Macs with new and separate apps for music, podcasts and TV.
 So we’ll see how this new platform goes.
 But they’re just continuing to, they’re continuing to move forward, continuing to innovate.
 So now so that’s one company that we have in the world of media.
 Now, let’s talk a little bit about Blockbuster Video.
 How many of you at one point in time had a blockbuster video card in your wallet?
 How many of you still have a blockbuster video card in your wallet?
 I know I did.
 And unless you’re, you know, under 25, or 30, you probably had one too.
 So the company was founded in 1985.
 And it really was the biggest player in the video rental industry.
 So at its peak in 2004, blockbuster employed 84,000 people worldwide, and had over 9000 stores.
 So it was a really big player.
 But of course, unable to transition towards a digital model, blockbuster filed for bankruptcy back in 2010.
 So it was a big crash and burn for blockbuster.
 So this is this, I think this is a very interesting point in 2000.
 Netflix, anyone heard of Netflix?
 Netflix approached blockbuster with an offer to sell their company to blockbuster.
-So Netflix is like, hey, blockbuster, you’re the big year, the big boy in town, will you buy us for $50 million.
-The blockbuster CEO, though, was not interested in this offer, because he thought it was, quote, a very, very small niche business.
+So Netflix is like, hey, blockbuster, you’re the big boy in town, will you buy us for $50 million.
+The blockbuster CEO, though, was not interested in this offer, because he thought it was, quote, “a very, very small niche business.”
 And it was losing money at the time.
 So Netflix was losing money at that time.
 And blockbuster CEO just saw it as a small niche business, like he did not think that the streaming media services would go anywhere out.
 Boy, he was wrong about that.
 And I’m sure he is still cursing himself to this day, because he really got that wrong.
 So as of July 2017, Netflix had 103.9 5 million subscribers.
 So they’re, I’m sure they’re at 104 million at this point, because that was in 2017.
 So they probably have 104 million plus subscribers worldwide, and a revenue of $8.8 billion.

 Dr. Melissa Smith 7:32